 The PBSO forensic databases are essential crime-fighting tools which have provided and continue to provide important investigative case leads for law enforcement.
 Database “hits” are routinely processed in the Firearms, DNA and Latent Print Units.

-The Crime Laboratory receives hundreds of thousands of dollars annually in federal grants to upgrade instruments, validate new technologies, provide training for the scientists and increase efficiency and capacity within the Units.
-Interns and volunteers are an important part of several Units, allowing for firsthand experience while providing additional support.
+The Crime Laboratory receives hundreds of thousands of dollars annually in federal grants to upgrade instruments, validate new technologies, provide training for the scientists and increase efficiency and capacity within the units.
+Interns and volunteers are an important part of several units, allowing for firsthand experience while providing additional support.

-The PBSO Forensic Scientists publish scientific results and book chapters in peer-reviewed journals, presented novel technical methodologies at national and international meetings and are active members of national, state and local scientific advisory boards.
+The PBSO Forensic Scientists publish scientific results and book chapters in peer-reviewed journals, present novel technical methodologies at national and international meetings and are active members of national, state and local scientific advisory boards.

 The Crime Laboratory staff strives to provide valuable forensic services to the citizens of Palm Beach County.

 Tate Yeatman, M.S., F-ABFT, ABC-DA